Here’s Everything You Need to Know About Sensory Toys in Honor of Autism Awareness Month

 If you haven’t caught on yet, we love Speks.
 The company specializes in making unique desk toys by taking common sensory toys, like a fidget, and adding a unique twist.
 The Helix Magnetic Fidget Coil is a great alternative to a traditional fidget spinner.
 It can be manipulated, turned, and clicked for a satisfying and unique fidget.
 Keep in mind that the magnets in this toy can be choking hazards, so keep it away from young kids.

-TOSY Fidget Cube Magnetic Pyramid
+Tosy Fidget Cube Magnet Pyramid

 Setting the Stage